sam0sva1/react-wire-table/README.md

-  // to say something if you have an empty array of items emptyMessage?: () => <div>NO ITEMS FOR YOU BOY</div>,
+  // to say something if you have an empty array of items emptyMessage?: () => <div>NO ITEMS FOR YOU BOY</div>, }

-  // width of the whole table, a table will stretch if not specified
-  // width: '1200px',
-  width: 1200,

-  // a prefix to add to all classes
-  classPrefix: 'project-',
-}
 ```